|Reverberation time, diffuse reflection, Sabine,

 case (5.7 sec) and the result was around 0.10 as is in accordance with the

-general recommendation of 0.10 above for large flat walls.
-Worth mentioning
+general recommendation above of 0.10 for large flat walls (here some fittings or similar were

 Table II-1 Measured and predicted RT values @ 1 kHz for the sports hall from Part I.